bento-platform/bento/README.md

 to boot and configure the local OIDC provider <b>(Keycloak)</b> container.

-> Note: by <b>default</b>, the `ingress` service needs to be running for this to work as the configuration will pass via the URL set in the `.env` file.
+> Note: by <b>default</b>, the `gateway` service needs to be running for this to work as the configuration will pass via the URL set in the `.env` file.

 <br/>